-Digital media will be one of the main drivers of revenue growth in the coming years.
-Online especially mobile advertising is expected to increase its share of the total marketing dollars.
-The Group will continue its initiatives to increase its presence in the digital media across all of its business segments.
-We are confident that these initiatives will become the growth engine of the Group in the medium and longer term.
+The transformation of media industry is still underway.
+Advertisers are increasingly accepting the validity and persuasiveness of advertising on digital platforms.
+Online media, especially mobile platforms, will be perceived as the main driver of revenue growth in the coming years.
+Our investments in various digital platforms, including recruitment, finance and lifestyle, begin to contribute to the growth of the Group.
+We will continue to increase our presence in the digital landscape across all of our business segments and are confident that these initiatives will become the drivers in the medium and longer term.